-Formerly a yacht club, this is now a fine contemporary restaurant with plenty of window tables to take advantage of sea views westwards, towards Malahide, and take in the island of Ireland's Eye to the north.
+Enjoying one of the best coastal locations in the Dublin area, this former yacht club makes a fine contemporary restaurant with plenty of window tables to take advantage of sea views westwards, towards Malahide, and the island of Ireland's Eye to the north.

-Although choices on the lunch and early dinner menus are restricted (and may sometimes include some disappointments - 'Prawn Cocktail' for example, is made with tiger prawns, not the delicious local Dublin Bay prawn or langoustine), they offer very good value and ensure a busy restaurant at off-peak times - and are understandably popular with the loyal local clientèle, who also love the jazz lunch on Sundays.
+Although choices on the lunch and early dinner menus are restricted, they offer very good value and ensure a busy restaurant at off-peak times - and the loyal local clientèle also love the jazz lunch on Sundays.

-The waterside location, local ingredients, cooking that is never less than enjoyable and interested service all make dining at Aqua a pleasure; à la carte menus offer a much wider choice of dishes, although they are pricey - it's the value of the set menus that keeps people going back.
+The waterside location, local ingredients, cooking that is never less than enjoyable and pleasant service under the personal direction of MD Charlie Smith all make dining at Aqua a pleasure; à la carte menus offer a much wider choice of dishes, although they are pricey - it's the value of the set menus that keeps many people going back.